IBM-EPBL/IBM-Project-5462-1658765976/README.md

 *   The user is prompted with an alert message incase of any gas leakage detection.
 *   The user is notified with a alert SMS message to mobile.

+> ## Note
+ Due to unavailability of premium subscription of Twilio account, mobile notification SMS will only be sent to one of the users currently logged in to Web App.

 ## **Screenshots**
 ### 1. Web dashboard